Canterlot Castle Miniature Playset

 CHARACTER(S): Princess Celestia, the Storm King

-PLACE OF PRODUCTION: ?
+PLACE OF PRODUCTION: Indonesia

-MANUFACTURING COMPANY: ?
+MANUFACTURING COMPANY: Hasbro

 TYPICAL PRICE ONLINE: $25 - $30 USD